Turkey–United States relations: Greece (Cyprus, Johnson letter)

 The Cyprus Emergency was a conflict fought in British Cyprus between 1955 and 1959.
-The National Organisation of Cypriot Fighters (EOKA), a Greek Cypriot right-wing nationalist guerrilla organisation, began an armed campaign in support of ending British colonial rule and enabling the unification of Cyprus and Greece (Enosis) in 1955.
+The National Organization of Cypriot Fighters (EOKA), a Greek Cypriot right-wing nationalist guerrilla organization, began an armed campaign in support of ending British colonial rule and enabling the unification of Cyprus and Greece (Enosis) in 1955.
 Opposition to Enosis among Turkish Cypriots led to the formation of the Turkish Resistance Organisation (TMT) in support of the partition of Cyprus and in the mid-1960s relations worsened between Greek and Turkish communities on Cyprus.
 Britain wanted to hand the crisis and a peacekeeping role to either NATO or UN forces.
 US President Lyndon B. Johnson tried to prevent a Turkish invasion of Cyprus and war between them.
 American diplomat George Ball found Archbishop Makarios, president of Cyprus, difficult to deal with, as he commonly rejected the advice.

 The Americans secretly talked to General Georgios Grivas, leader of the EOKA guerrilla organization.
 While invasion and war did not occur, the U.S. alienated both the Greek and Turkish governments and drove Makarios closer to the Russians and Egyptians.
 The Cyprus Emergency ended in 1959 with the signing of the London-Zürich Agreements, establishing the Republic of Cyprus as a non-partitioned independent state separate from Greece.

-On June 5, 1964, President LBJ sent a letter to Turkish Premier İsmet İnönü, the "Johnson letter."
+On June 5, 1964, President LBJ sent a letter to Turkish Premier İsmet İnönü, known as the "Johnson letter."
 The most important point was NATO would be reluctant to defend Turkey.

 Washington, June 5, 1964, 12:15 a.m.